Home

 Maximum size: 92 mm (extrapolated from shell length of Leeward Is. animals); main island animals probably seldom exceed 54 mm.

 Natural history: Hydatina physis is a rarely seen nocturnal species that buries itself in sand during the day.
 It is found in tide pools and mixed habitats to depths of 1-2 m (3-6 ft) at moderately exposed sites.
-It feeds on polychaete worms and its egg mass is similar to that of Hydatina amplustre (though more elongate).
+It feeds on polychaete worms (Rudman, 1972) and its egg mass is similar to that of Aplustrum amplustre (though usually more elongate).
 (Kay, 1979)

 Distribution: Big Island, Maui, Molokai, Oahu, Kauai, Niihau, Pearl & Hermes Reef and Midway: circumtropical.